 Doug Kelley (postdoc), now an Assistant Professor of Mechanical Engineering at the University of Rochester.

 Ben Green (B.S.
-2014), graduate school in Engineering and Applied Sciences at Harvard.
+2014), now in graduate school in Engineering and Applied Sciences at Harvard.

 Jerry Wang (B.S.
-2013; McCrosky Prize winner), graduate school in Mechanical Engineering at MIT.
+2013; McCrosky Prize winner), now in graduate school in Mechanical Engineering at MIT.

 Kevin Shen (B.S.
-2011), graduate school in Chemical Engineering at Caltech.
+2011), now in graduate school in Chemical Engineering at Caltech.

 Sophia Merrifield (B.S.
-2010; Lichty & Waters Prize winner), graduate school in Physical Oceanography at MIT.
+2010; Lichty & Waters Prize winner), now in graduate school in Physical Oceanography at MIT.